DataBiosphere/terra-scientific-pipelines-service/README.md

 be viewed in [Google Cloud Trace](https://cloud.google.com/trace).
 See [this DSP blog post](https://broadworkbench.atlassian.net/wiki/x/AoGlrg) for more info.

-### Running the end-to-end tests
+### Running the BEE end-to-end tests

-The end-to-end test is specified in `.github/workflows/run-e2e-tests.yaml`.
-It calls [the test script defined in the dsp-reusable-workflows repo](https://github.com/broadinstitute/dsp-reusable-workflows/blob/main/e2e-test/teaspoons_gcp_e2e_test.py).
+The end-to-end test that runs against a BEE is specified in `.github/workflows/run-bee-e2e-tests.yaml`.
+It calls [the workflow defined in the terra-github-workflows repo](https://github.com/broadinstitute/terra-github-workflows/blob/main/.github/workflows/teaspoons-bee-e2e-service-test.yaml).

 The end-to-end test is automatically run nightly on the dev environment.